tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 # How billing works

-Welcome to Tembo's pricing documentation.
-We believe in transparency and simplicity in our billing, ensuring you only pay for what you need.
+Let's make it simple: you only use what you need, so you should only pay for what you need.
 Our usage-based model is designed to scale with your growth, offering both hobby (free) and production (paid) instances.

 ## Billing Structure